 PeersWithType

 The PeersWithType definition is modeling the NSI Connection Services RA->PA unidirectional relationship between an NSA and its peer.
 This type consists of an NSA role enumeration (RA or PA), as well as an anyURI value holding the NSA identifier of the remote peer NSA of this relationship.
-This information, in combination with the NSA role type feature information, can be used to build a directed graph of control plane connectivity for the purpose of routing Connection Service reservation messages to a destination NSA.
+This information, in combination with the NSA role type feature information, can be used to build a directed graph of Service Plane connectivity for the purpose of routing Connection Service reservation messages to a destination NSA.

 Figure 6 – PeersWithType.